 Capital projects include: • Finishing a $104 million project to rehabilitate track bed, electrical and signal systems across the Ben Franklin Bridge; • Continuing with rehabilitation of 120-car fleet.
 Total cost: $194 million.
 Contract to end in 2017. • Rehab of track structure on the Westmont viaduct and rehab of the Lindenwold yard track and viaduct.

 The LIRR is the largest commuter railroad in the United States.
 Chartered in 1834, it extends from three major New York City terminals — Penn Station, Flatbush Avenue and Hunterspoint Avenue — through a major transfer hub at Jamaica to the easternmost tip of Long Island, N.Y.

-• Mid-Suffolk Yard Project, which would construct new train storage tracks and ancillary facilities to support overnight storage and servicing of an expanded electric fleet, which is planned to meet the anticipated increase in morning and evening peak ridership to Penn Station and Grand Central Terminal when the East Side Access opens.
+Major capital projects include the: • Double Track Project, which is designed to improve service and reliability on the LIRR’s Ronkonkoma Branch.
+Construction of Phase I between Ronkonkoma Avenue and Islip Avenue is under way and will continue until September 2016. • Mid-Suffolk Yard Project, which would construct new train storage tracks and ancillary facilities to support overnight storage and servicing of an expanded electric fleet, which is planned to meet the anticipated increase in morning and evening peak ridership to Penn Station and Grand Central Terminal when the East Side Access opens.

 * Information source: www.mta.info/lirr